Rachid Benallal

-Rachid Benallal (Arabic: رشيد بن علال) (sometimes credited as Rachid Benallel) is an Algerian filmmaker working as a director, screenwriter, editor, and actor.
-Born in 1946 in Algiers, he has been active in Algerian cinema and television since the late 1960s, notably directing the feature films Yaouled (1993) and Si Mohand u M'Hand, the Rebel (2008).
+Rachid Benallal (in Arabic: رشيد بن علال) (sometimes spelled Rachid Benallel) is a film director, screenwriter, editor, and actor.
+Born in in Algiers, he has been active since the late 1960s and notably directed the feature films Yaouled (1993) and Si Mohand u M'Hand, le Rebelle (2008).

 Career

-Rachid Benallal has held multiple technical and artistic roles: film editor on Algerian productions in the 1970s–1980s, director of short and feature films, and creator of fiction and documentaries.
+Rachid Benallal worked as an editor on Algerian productions in the 1970s and 1980s, as a director of short and feature films, and as a creator of fiction and documentary films.
 He directed Yaouled (1993) and co-directed (with Lyazid Khodja) Si Mohand u M'Hand, the Rebel (2008).

 He also worked as an editor on many productions and participated in Maghreb co-productions.

 Style and themes

 Benallal's films often explore social stories and marginalized characters (for example, Yaouled, which follows a street adolescent).
 His co-direction on Si Mohand u M'Hand reflects his interest in portraying Algerian cultural figures (in this case the poet Si Mohand U M'hand).